Senior Speaker Application

 What to Remember

 This speech will be heard by family and friends of all the graduates and should be one that will be appreciated and remembered by all.
-Please provide references and experiences that go beyond the individual schools, board of educations, majors, etc.
+Please provide references and experiences that go beyond the individual schools, clubs, majors, etc.